 How does your organization contribute to Billund as the capital of children, where children learn through play and become creative world citizens?

 Learning through play is the very foundation of the LEGO Group.
-Ever since our establishment in Billund in 1932, children and their development have been our main concern, and children are our role models.
+Since our establishment in Billund in 1932, children and their development have been our main concern, and children are our role models.

-We hope to contribute to the work of creating the Capital of Children with our many years of experience with children's play and learning.
+We hope to contribute to creating the Capital of Children with our many years of experience with children's play and learning.

-Through our Local Community Engagement program, we initiate many activities where our employees create exciting LEGO experiences in the local community on a voluntary basis.
+We initiate many activities where our employees create exciting LEGO experiences in the local community voluntarily.

 Furthermore, the LEGO Group is a large workplace that attracts many employees from all over the world.
-This supports the creation of an international environment that contributes to giving all Billund's children a global perspective.
+It supports an international environment that contributes to giving all of Billund's children a global perspective.